Karnataka Counselling Round 1: Important Dates, Documents & Process

 - Hyderabad-Karnataka Region Reservation Certificate (if applicable)

-- Parent’s study certificate/hometown certificate/domicile certificate/employment certificate/cumulative record/marks card (if applicable)
+- Parents’ study certificate/hometown certificate/domicile certificate/employment certificate/cumulative record/marks card (if applicable)

-- Caste/Caste Income Certificate issued by Concerned Tahsildar—for SC/ST in Form-D, Category-I in form E and 2A, 2B, 3A and 3B in Form F.
+- Caste/Caste Income Certificate issued by Concerned Tahsildar—for SC/ST in Form-D, Category-I in Form E and 2A, 2B, 3A and 3B in Form F.

 Karnataka NEET Domicile Criteria 2025

 This segment provides exact information about KEA Karnataka NEET 2025 Domicile standards to all applicants applying to clinical and dental colleges.
-To qualify for Karnataka NEET state counseling, KEA has around 16 domicile criteria, of which applicants need to meet any of them:
+To qualify for Karnataka NEET state counselling, KEA has around 16 domicile criteria, of which applicants need to meet any of them:

 Candidates must satisfy at least one of the KEA’s 16 domicile criteria.
 Some common criteria include: